Why You Should Not Do Past Life Regression Work (On Purpose)

 Do you believe that there are such things as past lives?
 Do you think that you may have lived before?
 Is it part of your religion, or completely against it?
 What I believe is not important in this article, and of course it is up to you to think whatever you want to think or believe with regard to the existence of past lives.

-I will not do past life regression as a kind of therapy, on purpose.
-By this I mean that I will not conduct a past life regression simply because a potential client requests the therapy.
-From time to time, I will have someone call our office wanting to receive Past Life Regression Therapy (PLRT) for a fear of snakes, a relationship problem or some other issue.
+I will not do past life regression as a kind of hypnosis, on purpose.
+By this I mean that I will not conduct a past life regression simply because a potential client requests the hypnosis.
+From time to time, I will have someone call our office wanting to receive Past Life Regression Work (PLRW) for a fear of snakes, a relationship problem or some other issue.
 When I meet with them I will ask these potential clients how they know that the problem was caused by something in a past life.
 Usually the answer goes like this, "well I cannot imagine what else could have caused it.
 I do not remember anything in this life that could have caused it.
 So it must have been something that happened in a past life."

 When a client attempts to understand or to deal with a problem without hypnosis, she is using only the conscious mind.
 Because the conscious mind tries to come up with a reason for the problem based on incomplete information, it is likely that the conclusions are often wrong, especially if the problem has been a difficult, long-standing issue in your client's life.

-Few if any hypnotherapists have the ability to look at someone and know that a particular problem came from a past life.
-So it would be in error to engage in PLRT or any kind of therapy based on a guesswork.
-Furthermore, it would be inadvisable to suggest a kind of therapy because the therapist or client may find it enjoyable or interesting to do that kind of work.
-Unfortunately, many PLRT sessions are conducted for just such reasons.
+Few if any hypnotists have the ability to look at someone and know that a particular problem came from a past life.
+So it would be in error to engage in PLRT or any kind of hypnosis based on a guesswork.
+Furthermore, it would be inadvisable to suggest a kind of hypnosis because the hypnotist or client may find it enjoyable or interesting to do that kind of work.
+Unfortunately, many PLRW sessions are conducted for just such reasons.

 Here is another reason that I suggest that you do not do PLRT (on purpose).
 Within the philosophies associated with the different faiths that include the concept of having lived more than one life, is the concept of karma.
 For these people, it is believed that we have a karmic debt that needs to be repaid.
 Or, at least that we have something to learn which requires more than one existence, and that it is for that reason that we enter into life after life.